wbeard/react-suitcssify/readme.md

   * __states__
   * __utilities__ - Defaults to values from `this.props.utilities`
 2. Allow generic utility classes to be passed in from a utilities prop.
 3. Allow arbitrary CSS class names to be added using the standard React className prop.
-This capability is provided primarily for supporting legacy code.
-Its use is discouraged as it essentially allows one to bypass conventions.

 ## Installation